Dani-risingBW/web102_prework/README.md

 Submitted by: Nkiruka Ibe

-BlueMons is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+BlueMonster is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

-Time spent: **X** hours spent in total
+Time spent: **8** hours spent in total

 ## Required Features